marcellinamichie291/docs/docs/connectors/safecharge/index.md

 * Site ID
 * Secret key

-Select Test or Live mode according to the type of account to connect with SafeCharge.
+Select Test or Live mode according to the type of account to connect with Nuvei (SafeCharge).

 Choose Currencies and Features.
-You can set these parameters according to available currencies and features for your SafeCharge account, but it's necessary to verify details of the connection with your {{custom.company_name}} account manager.
+You can set these parameters according to available currencies and features for your Nuvei (SafeCharge) account, but it's necessary to verify details of the connection with your {{custom.company_name}} account manager.

+If your organisation is registered in the Nuvei system as a payment facilitator, be sure to specify your PayFac prefix approved by Nuvei underwriting team connecting sub-merchants.

-Also, choose *Save Instant Token* option if you plan to use the SafeCharge account for instant payments.
+Choose *Save Instant Token* option if you plan to use the account for instant payments.
+And toggle the *Dynamic descriptor* option if you need the possibility to override payment description.

 !!! success
-    You have connected **SafeCharge** H2H merchant account!
+    You have connected **Nuvei** (SafeCharge) H2H merchant account!

-!!! question "Still looking for help connecting your SafeCharge account?"
+!!! question "Still looking for help connecting your Nuvei (SafeCharge) account?"
     <!--email_off-->[Please contact our support team!](mailto:{{custom.support_email}})<!--/email_off-->